neuroccino/CLAIM/README.md

 ## Usage
-he app is adapted from the code of the CRED-nf checklist (https://crednf.shinyapps.io/CREDnf/).
+This shiny app is adapted from the code of the CRED-nf checklist (https://crednf.shinyapps.io/CREDnf/).
 Hence, information about ##Usage and ##Installation are quoted below from the CRED-nf checklist README and adapted where necessary.

 The checklist includes 42 items grouped into 5 different domains: